-Rubbing the tip your index finger against your cheek is a sign you enjoy what you are eating and I have often found myself doing that here in Italy.
-From trying pastries to street food and real meals, I have largely loved most of the Italian foods, even if I consider some too salty or sugary.
+Rubbing the tip of your index finger against your cheek is a sign you enjoy what you are eating and I have often found myself doing that here in Italy.
+From trying pastries to street food and real meals, I have largely loved most Italian foods, even if I consider some too salty or sugary.
 I hope we do share the same taste and you will find some typical Italian foods I will recommend great as well.

-I am not going to be listing food like Lasagne, pizza, pasta, or every other common meals you probably had seen or read about abroad.
+I am not going to be listing food like Lasagne, pizza, pasta, or every other common meal you probably had seen or read about abroad.
 My goal is to reveal to you what I have discovered myself – scouring the streets out of curiosity, trying recommendations from my Italian friends, and having meals with Italians.

 So here are the typical Italian Foods:

-I had broscia almost everyday all summer!
+I had broscia almost every day all summer!
 Not only is it very filling but looking at gelato plastered in a cylinder heap inside the bread (called broscia) rekindled my love for gelato.

-11. Frutta di Martorana:
+11. Frutta di Martorana

-The surprise and pleasant feeling of bitting into an apple only to discover it’s a sweet yummy pastry!
+The surprise and pleasant feeling of biting into an apple only to discover it’s a sweet yummy pastry!
 I had my first trial of frutta di Martorana on all souls day.
 It originated in Palermo and many Southern Italians traditionally prepare it in the celebrations of the Feast of the Dead.

 Panettone is an Italian type of sweet bread originally from Milan, usually prepared and enjoyed for Christmas and New Year.
-It has the perfect taste between a bread and a cake.
+It has the perfect taste between bread and cake.
 I will say it’s a bready-muffin.
 This is a typical Northern Italian Pastry.

 One of my favourite forms of eating mashed potatoes – soft and lush.
 It’s like a remake of potato puree in a slightly crunchy light brown shell.
 It is a typical Southern Italian Pastry.